 The eyes are the windows to the soul.
 Keeping the surrounding area wrinkle-free will go a long way in helping you look younger.
 There are several treatment options available to deal with crow’s feet, wrinkles and fine lines around the eyes, giving you the anti-ageing solutions you have been looking for.

 What Are Crow’s Feet?

-Crow’s feet are lines or wrinkles that appear on the temple and cheek areas around the eyes.
+Crow’s feet are wrinkles that appear on the temple and cheek areas around the eyes.
 These lines appear with age and frequent use of facial muscles.
 At a younger age, the skin’s elasticity prevents the lines from appearing, but this effect reduces with the wear and tear of age.

 What Causes Crow’s Feet?